Luce (film): Plot

-Born in war-torn Eritrea and adopted in the United States, Luce Edgar is an all-star high school athlete and accomplished public speaker who is adored by other students and his adoptive parents, Peter and Amy.
+Born in war-torn Eritrea and adopted in the United States by a progressive White family, Luce Edgar is an all-star high school athlete and accomplished public speaker who is adored by other students and his adoptive parents, Peter and Amy.
 However, he has animosity towards his history teacher, Harriet Wilson, who got his friend DeShaun kicked off the running team after finding marijuana in his locker.

 Amy meets with Harriet, who shows her Luce has written a paper about political revolutionary Frantz Fanon, arguing that colonialism can be overcome through violence.
-Luce was a child soldier before coming to America, and Harriet is concerned.
+Harriet is concerned.
 Harriet also reveals to Amy that she found a bag of illegal fireworks in Luce's locker.

 Amy and Peter decide to not say anything to Luce, hiding the paper and fireworks.
-When asked about his teacher, Luce accuses Wilson of harmfully singling out students, such as using Stephanie Kim, a Korean-American classmate rumored to have been sexually abused, as an example of a victim suffering in silence.
-Luce is Harriet's shining example of a star black student, but he argues that he does not want to be tokenized.
+When asked about his teacher, Luce accuses Harriet of harmfully singling out students, such as using Stephanie Kim, a Korean-American classmate had been sexually assaulted by Luce's friends and teammates, at the time she was also dating Luce, as an example of a victim suffering in silence.
+Luce is Harriet's shining example of a star Black student, but he argues that he does not want to be tokenized.
 Luce finds the hidden paper and fireworks.

-Luce and Wilson discuss his paper.
-He says he just did the assignment, disavowing any true belief in violence.
+Luce and Harriet discuss his paper to which he says he simply followed the prompt of the assignment, disavowing any true belief in violence.
 He makes a comment about fireworks that Harriet interprets as a threat, and she notifies Peter.
 He and Amy confront Luce.
 He explains that the track team shares lockers and the fireworks are not his.
-Peter thinks Luce is lying, but Amy is not sure.
+Peter thinks Luce is lying, but Amy is not sure and tries to maintain peace.

-Harriet and her sister Rosemary, who suffers from an unspecified mental illness, have an encounter with Luce that unsettles Harriet.
+Harriet and her sister Rosemary, who suffers from an unspecified mental illness, have an encounter with Luce at a supermarket that unsettles Harriet.

-Luce promises DeShaun that he will make things right.
+Luce and Deshaun engage in an argument regarding Deshaun's removal from the running team, resulting in a loss of potential scholarships.
+Deshaun criticizes Luce for the privileges he receives as being exalted as a star student, which Luce argues he does not want nor asked for.
+He promises DeShaun that he will make things right.
 Meanwhile, Amy and Stephanie meet at a coffee shop.
 Stephanie says that she used to date Luce, which Amy never knew, but they broke up.
-Stephanie describes being sexually assaulted at a party by several boys.
+Stephanie describes being sexually assaulted at a party by several boys while under the influence of alcohol.
 Luce stopped them and comforted her after she awoke.
 Luce later learns from Stephanie about the visit.